.

 Business Development Operations & Partnerships Lead, Creating Chances

-Outside work, you’ll usually find me ocean swimming, trail running, cross-country skiing or planning my next multi-day adventure.
+Outside of work, Laurie enjoys ocean swimming, trail running, cross-country skiing and planning the next multi-day adventure.

 Jo Garner Photo